-It’s the end of the year and every coach and trainer is talking about setting goals for the new year.
+It’s January and every coach and trainer is talking about setting goals for the new year.

 This is not going to be your standard post about how goals need to be S.M.A.R.T. (specific, measurable, attainable, relevant, and time-based).

 Those things are good, but not very inspiring.

 It’s also not about writing your goals down and sharing them with an accountability partner.
 Also good.